 Year 3

-For regular updates about what happens in our classes, please check the school website and follow our class Twitter pages below.
+For regular updates about what happens on our classes, don’t forget to follow the school Instagram and Facebook accounts.

 Maths